 A lot of kitchen cabinet posts you read people have just finished their kitchens.
 While they may have some great information, they haven’t lived in their kitchens yet so it’s unknown whether or not the paint will last.

 The process of painting cabinets isn’t hard.
-It’s just tedious.
+It’s just a little tedious (the same goes for any method of painting cabinets).
 Although tedious, it is well worth the time it takes.
-Even six years later, I love my cabinets.
+Even eight years later, I love my cabinets.
 They look just as good as when I first painted them.